cwsmith/epyc_vs_skylake/README.md

 ### Lyra

 Peak OpenMP STREAM Triad performance on the one socket EPYC nodes on Lyra is 101 GB/s using GCC 5.4.0.

-AOCC 1.2 test results peak at 85 GB/s and oscillate a lot versus thread count.
+AOCC 1.2 test results peak at 85 GB/s and oscillate significantly versus thread count.

 #### execution